 Well, you have to take these with a pinch of salt!

 You have taken all the precautions against swine flu.
 Still, if you or your loved one falls victim to this dreadful disease, then what?
-Apart from mental stress there is a huge financial pressure too.
+Apart from mental stress, there is a huge financial pressure too.
 The treatment of swine flu disease is expensive.
-It usually requires longer period of hospitalization.
-If proper care and timely treatment is not given then even death can happen due to swine flu.
+It usually requires a longer period of hospitalization.
+If proper care and timely treatment are not given then even death can happen due to swine flu.

 Thus, it is important to have appropriate health insurance cover to fight swine flu.
 Leave no stone unturned while you are preparing yourself.
 Your preparation to fight with swine flu will be incomplete without having a health insurance plan.